Maahsome/ktrouble/HELP.md

 Available Commands:
-  add         Add various objects for ktrouble changelog   Get changelog information completion  Generate the autocompletion script for the specified shell delete      Delete PODs that have been created by ktrouble
+  add         Add various objects for ktrouble attach      attach a kubernetes troubleshooting container to a running pod changelog   Get changelog information completion  Generate the autocompletion script for the specified shell delete      Delete PODs that have been created by ktrouble